sutta » an » an6 » Aṅguttara Nikāya 6.60

 Seyyathāpi, āvuso, cātumahāpathe thullaphusitako devo vassanto rajaṁ antaradhāpeyya, cikkhallaṁ pātukareyya.

-Suppose it was raining heavily at the crossroads so that the dust vanished and mud appeared.
+Suppose the heavens were raining heavily at the crossroads so that the dust vanished and mud appeared.

 Yo nu kho, āvuso, evaṁ vadeyya: ‘na dāni amusmiṁ cātumahāpathe punadeva rajo pātubhavissatī’ti, sammā nu kho so, āvuso, vadamāno vadeyyā”ti?